-- Any ACH debits received and settled same-day, for which your institution was the RDFI - ▶ Example: Your customer has set up direct debit of his checking account for a recurring, monthly cell phone bill payment of \$50.
+Any ACH debits received and settled same-day, for which your institution was the RDFI

+Example: Your customer has set up direct debit of his checking account for a recurring, monthly cell phone bill payment of \$50.
 His biller, the cell phone company, originated debit entries through another depository institution (i.e., the ODFI).
-Your institution received and posted these debit entries to your customer's account.
+Your institution received and posted these debit entries to your customer 's account.
 The settlement of money occurred on a different day than the transmission of the file.
 In this example, you would report 12 transactions for \$600.

-15. Third-party fraudulent forward ACH debit entries your institution received (fraudulent RDFI debits) = 15.a + 15.b
+17. Forward ACH debit entries your institution received and identified as third-party payments fraud (fraudulent RDFI debits) = 17.a + 17.b